apache/buildstream-site/content/pages/source_installation.md

 Before installing, please check the existing tags in the git repository and determine which version you want to install, and whether you want to install an official release version (recommended), or a development snapshot to help us out testing the bleeding edge of development.
-Available versions can be found on the [download page](download.html).
+Available versions can be found in the [releases](releases.html).

 Run the following commands: